Ant0wan/fibonacci/README.md

 The service is so simple that it is not necessary to use Helm or Kustomize at the moment.
 CI not implemented, build must be manual unfortunatly.

+The use of HPA requires Metrics Server in order to work properly.

 Documentation and comments in code written with help of chatGPT.

 Sources: